gasawase/BookHarbour/README.md

 - have the epubs display all in one section
 - have the description text auto wrap
 - convert grids to lazy grids to be more efficient
+- marking and storing reviews
+- create a button bar for the top to control the sorting and such

 ----FEATURES I'D LIKE----
 - move original bookbinder parsing from kanna to swiftsoup